 Conclusions

-In sum, we investigated to what extent low-level CoG effects versus high-level object-affordance effects determine where the eyes land on isolated daily-life objects.
-We found that when programming time of initial saccades was short, the eyes were drawn towards the CoG of the object.
+In sum, we investigated whether object-affordance effects can overcome lower-level visuo-motor processes in determining where the eyes land on isolated daily-life objects.
+We found that when the programming time of initial saccades was short, the eyes were drawn towards the CoG of the object.
 This supports the hypothesis that the global effect (Coren & Hoenig, 1972; Findlay, 1982), as caused by saccadic averaging in the superior colliculus (Findlay & Walker, 1999; Van Opstal & Van Gisbergen, 1989), is a task-independent default mechanism (Vitu, 2008).
 When saccade latencies increased, the eyes started to deviate from the CoG, and showed a systematic gaze bias towards the objects' action-direction part.
-In line with previous studies (cf. e.g. Henderson et al., 1999; Parkhurst et al., 2002; Van Zoest et al., 2004),we conclude that low-level CoG effects occur early and decay rapidly, whereas higher-level, object-related effects take time to build up .
+In line with previous studies (cf. e.g. Henderson et al., 1999; Parkhurst et al., 2002; Van Zoest et al., 2004),we conclude that low-level CoG effects occur early on, whereas higher-level, object-related effects take time to build up .

 Acknowledgements